Stellar Population team at Lund Observatory

 spectroscopy and PI for one of the 4MOST surveys), Ross Church (expert in

-the SAGA project), Fan Liu (postdoc, expert on high precision abundance
+determinations of stars and stellar population studies), Fan Liu (postdoc, expert on high precision abundance

 Dominic Ford (postdoc and programmer, working on 4MOST abundance pipeline for